wombleton/gitlaw-nz/acts/P/Privacy Act 1993.md

     (3) Nothing in [principle 6 or principle 11][9] derogates from any provision---

-    *   (a) that is contained in any regulations within the meaning of the [Regulations (Disallowance) Act 1989][237] made by Order in Council and in force---
+    *   (a) that is contained in any legislative instrument within the meaning of the [Legislation Act 2012][238] made by Order in Council and in force---

         *   (i) in so far as those principles apply to a department, a Minister, an organisation, or a public sector agency (as defined in paragraph (b) of the definition of that term in [section 2(1)][4]) that is established for the purposes of assisting or advising, or performing functions connected with, a department, a Minister, or an organisation, immediately before 1 July 1983; and